biocorecrg/SIB_course_nextflow_Nov_2021/docs/first.rst

 	singularity shell fastqc-multi-bowtie.sif

-Move around the directories and notice the different isolation approach compared to Docker.
+Move around the directories and notice how the isolation approach is different in comparison to Docker.
 You can access most of the host filesystem.

 Singularity exec
 ---------------------